A burglar broke into a Scope charity shop and ransacked the premises in revenge after failing a job interview to work there.

 Paul Teece caused over £2,000 worth of damage after smashing his way into the store and damaging tills and display units.

-Leeds Crown Court heard Teece carried out the “revenge attack” at the shop on Borough Road in Wakefield city centre after his job application was turned down.
+Leeds Crown Court heard Teece carried out the "revenge attack" at the shop on Borough Road in Wakefield city centre after his job application to work there was turned down.

-Nick Adlington, prosecuting, said police received reports of a large man breaking in through the front of the disability charity shop on July 10.
+Nick Adlington, prosecuting, said police received reports of a large man breaking in through the glass front of the disability charity shop on July 10 this year.

 Mr Adlington said the circumstances of the burglary placed the offence in the most serious category.

 He said: "There is a significant loss to the victim through the damage caused to the property.

 "There is an element of ransacking and vandalism.
 The premises were deliberately targeted."

 Teece has previous convictions for burglary, criminal damage and breaching court orders.

 Read more: 'Smiling' pervert sexually assaulted women in Leeds city centre attacks